Eliminating Delocalization Error through Localized Orbital Scaling Correction with Orbital Relaxation from Linear Response

 By leveraging the decomposition in Eq.~(\ref{decomposition}), we apply the \textit{Sherman-Morrison-Woodbury} (SMW) formula \cite{william_h_press_sparse_1988}, which enables the efficient inversion of matrix $\textbf{M}$ as:

-Here, \textbf{A} is diagonal, and \textbf{X} and \textbf{Y} are lower-rank three-center matrices with dimensions $(N_{occ} N_{vir})\times N_{aux}$, where $N_{aux}$ represents the number of auxiliary functions in $\{f_P\}$, and $N_{aux}$ is significantly smaller than $N_{occ}N_{vir}$.
+Here, \textbf{A} is diagonal, and \textbf{X} and \textbf{Y} are lower-rank three-center matrices with dimensions $(N_\text{occ} N_\text{vir})\times N_\text{aux}$, where $N_\text{aux}$ represents the number of auxiliary functions in $\{f_P\}$, and $N_\text{aux}$ is significantly smaller than $N_\text{occ}N_\text{vir}$.
+With the low-rank approximation, the computational cost of lrLOSC scales as $\mathcal{O}(N_\text{aux}^3 N_\text{LO})$, where $N_\text{LO}$ is the number of localized orbitals constructed by the LOSC2 localization scheme.
+This expense can be further reduced by imposing an energy window that restricts the orbitals participating in the localization.
+Because the LOSC2 objective function includes an energetic penalty term, one can select a relatively narrow energy window centered on the frontier orbitals; this only slightly degrades the quality of the orbitalets while substantially decreasing $N_\text{LO}$ and hence the prefactor of the total cost, which effectively remains at an essentially $\mathcal{O}(N^3)$ scaling.
 This setup provides an efficient compromise between computational cost and memory usage.
 As a result, evaluating the lrLOSC curvature becomes practical for larger molecular systems.
-Further details on this RI implementation and the associated time-scaling analysis can be found in the first section of the SI.
-This resolution of the identity approximation is able to reduce the computational cost to a $N_{aux} \times N_{aux}$ matrix inversion plus a straightforward summation in the $(N_{ovv} \times N_{vir})^2$ space.
+Further details on this RI implementation and the associated time-scaling analysis can be found in the first section of the SM.\cite{SI}